farmhill-learning/autism-guide/content/education-schooling/4-homeschooling.md

 * Rooted in Experience: Our founders, Venu and Chitra, started this journey after their own experiences navigating autism and education.
 Their vision guides us to create spaces where children are not forced to fit a mold but are empowered to grow authentically.

-## Support for Homeschooling famlies at Subodha and Farmhill{.unnumbered}
+## Support for Homeschooling famlies at Subodha and Farmhill
 - We provide professional guidance through our team of therapists and educators who help parents craft and adapt individualized learning plans.

 - We foster a community connection, so families don’t feel isolated but instead share experiences, resources, and encouragement.